grugq/urxvt-ctx/README.md

 --------------------------

-Provides a right-click menu that is dynamically generated from the "table.txt" content, combined with the selection in the termanal.
+Provides a right-click menu that is dynamically generated from the "table.txt" content, combined with the selection in the terminal.

 Requires:
 ========